Automation anxiety isn’t new.

 There are serious questions about the quality of the new jobs.
 Moving from the farm to the factory wasn’t an upgrade for a lot of people.
 But there were jobs.
 The jobs of the future may also be more or less appealing, but they will still be there, right?

 As a new wave of automation anxiety washes over us, should we look to history and learn the lesson that AI will create new jobs and further increase productivity?
-Or is AI a fundamentally different beast that the past can’t prepare us for? for anxiety the delta 8 feeling of healing is improving to help the anxiety.
+Or is AI a fundamentally different beast that the past can’t prepare us for?

 “Even if the “this time is different” worry was wrong before, it might still be right today.
 What’s more, even if history were to repeat itself, we should still beware an excessively optimistic interpretation of the past.
 Yes, people did tend to find new work after being displaced by technology — but the way in which this happened was far from being gentle or benign.”